 Employers tend to favor students who have work-related experience.
 While enrolled at Michigan Tech, students have many opportunities to supplement their education with hands-on experience.

 - Encourage students to consider taking a leadership role in student activities.
-Student Activities can help students get involved in activities and offers leadership programs like HuskyLead and LeaderShape, which provide a structured way for students to gain leadership experience.
+Student Leadership and Involvement can help students get involved in activities and offers leadership programs like HuskyLead and LeaderShape, which provide a structured way for students to gain leadership experience.

 - Refer students to the co-op and internships listed in HuskyJOBS.